-- 1. If the PostGIS layer dialog is not already open, click on the Add a PostGIS Layer toolbar button - 2.
-Choose the connection from the drop-down list and click Connect - 3.
-Find the layer you wish to add in the list of available layers - 4.
-Select it by clicking on it.
+- If the PostGIS layer dialog is not already open, click on the Add a PostGIS Layer toolbar button - Choose the connection from the drop-down list and click Connect - Find the layer you wish to add in the list of available layers - Select it by clicking on it.
 You can select multiple layers by holding down the shift key while clicking.
-See Section 4.2.3 for information on using the PostgreSQL Query Builder to further define the layer. - 5.
-Click on the Add button to add the layer to the map
+See Section 4.6 for information on using the PostgreSQL Query Builder to further define the layer. - Click on the Add button to add the layer to the map

-Tip 6 PostGIS Layers
+Tip 6 POSTGIS LAYERS

 Normally a PostGIS layer is defined by an entry in the geometry\columns table.
-At version 0.7, QGIS can load layers that do not have an entry in the geometry\columns table.
+From version 0.74 on, QGIS can load layers that do not have an entry in the geometry\columns table.
 This includes both tables and views.
 Defining a spatial view provides a powerful means to visualize your data.
+Refer to your PostgreSQL manual for information on creating views.